AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

     throw new NotImplementedException();
 }
 ```
-Second, define how the method will behave based on the value which will be passed to it in the `value` paramter.
+Second, define how the method will behave based on the value which will be passed to it in the `value` parameter.
 When the value is true the method will return '>', otherwise it will return '<'.
 Please note that in this guide we will not use the function `ConvertBack`.
 ``` C#
 public object?
 Convert(object? value, Type targetType, object? parameter, CultureInfo culture) {